zulip/zulip-terminal/docs/FAQ.md

 **NOTE** Theme aliases are likely to be deprecated in the future, so we recommend using the full theme names.

+## How do links in messages work?
+What are footlinks?

+Each link (hyperlink) in a Zulip message resembles those on the internet, and is split into two parts:
+- the representation a user would see on the web page (eg. a textual description)
+- the location the link would go to (if clicking, in a GUI web browser)

+To avoid squashing these two parts next to each other within the message content, ZT places only the first within the content, followed by a number in square brackets, eg. `Zulip homepage [1]`.

+Underneath the message content, each location is then listed next to the related number, eg. `1: zulip.com`.
+Within ZT we term these **footlinks**, adapting the idea of a [Footnote](https://wikipedia.org/wiki/Note_(typography)) to show links at the end of a given message.

+**NOTE** Footlinks were added in version 0.5.2.

 ## When are messages marked as having been read?

 The approach currently taken is that that a message is marked read when